-If you don't find any suitable modular home floor plans amongst the sampling we have put on our web site, please contact us to discuss what type of plan would better fit your needs.
+If you don't find any suitable modular home floor plans amongst the sampling we have put on our website, please contact us to discuss what type of plan would better fit your needs.
 We might be able to help you with one of our many other standard modular house floor plans.
-If none of our standard floor plans for modular homes work for you, we'll be happy to help you design one of our custom modular home floor plans.
-If you already have some custom modular floor plans in mind, we'll tell you if they can be built as a modular.
-If your modular house floor plans cannot be built as a modular home, we will help you design one of our custom modular home plans offering similar features.
+If none of our prefab home plans work for you, we'll be happy to help you design one of our custom plans.
+If you already have some custom modular floor plans in mind, we'll tell you if they will work.
+If your floor plans cannot used for building, we will help you design one of our custom plans that offer similar features.

 Finding the Right Plan

-Before looking through our selection of modular house plans, first determine which features are most important to you.
+What are the best modular floor plans?
+Before looking through our selection of plans, first determine which features are most important to you.
+The basic selection of plans include one-stories, two-stories, Cape Cods, and multifamilies.
 Answering the following questions will help you clarify your priorities.

-- What do like about the floor plan of your current home?
+- What do you like about the floor plan of your current home?
 What would you change?

 - What types of floor plans have you liked in other homes, including model homes and homes of family and friends?

 - What type of modular floor plans will fit best in your new neighborhood?